-Screening refers to a strategy that is used to combat adverse selection, by filtering out false information, and retaining only the true information.
+Screening refers to a strategy that is used to combat adverse selection by filtering out false information and retaining only the true information.
 Screening is used in contemporary markets where the products being released into the market are getting increasingly complex for an ordinary consumer to comprehend.

 For example, in the auto industry, non-specialist buyers rely on the information provided by the seller when evaluating the type of car they want to buy.
 Since the specialist seller possesses more information than the buyer, he or she may give false information about a product in order to convince the buyer to purchase that item instead of another.
-Screening is employed in various industries such as insurance, job market, and management, where the problem of asymmetric information exists.
+Screening is employed in various areas, such as insurance, job markets, and management, where the problem of asymmetric information exists.

 What is Asymmetric Information?